IKNL/guidelines/readme.md

 * Repository names should be snake_case (underscores between words) and consist only off small letters
 * In case of an algorithm it should start with a "d" (e.g. d_summary)
+* In the case it is an demo algorithm please add the `_test` postfix
 * Should always contain a `readme.md` (see section bellow)
 * Preferable Algorithm repositories start from the boilerplate (link)[link]